 On July 20, 1969, a collective dream became reality, with a footprint symbolizing this achievement: on that day, man set foot on the moon for the first time.

 The limits of what seemed possible were now redefined.
 More than 500 million people around the world watched this first step and were awed by the images brought back to earth from the lunar surface.

-ZEISS designed the Biogon 5.6/60 wide-angle lens specifically for the Moon Landing in 1969.
-The goal was for the photographs to capture the Moon's surface with excellent edge-to-edge contrast and definition.
-The camera was also fitted with a glass plate that created visible measurement points on the image during exposure.
-These markers enabled photogrammetric image evaluations for subsequent size-ratio analyses of objects on the Moon.
-Manufacturing the 25 crosshatches on the Reseau plate required maximum precision and, together with the lens, these ensured the necessary image quality.
+ZEISS designed the Biogon 5.6/60 wide-angle lens specifically for the moon landing.
+The goal was for the photographs to capture the moon's surface with excellent edge-to-edge contrast and maximum definition.
+The camera was fitted with a glass Reseau plate, which created cross marks on the images during exposure.
+These distinctive crosshatches made it possible to calibrate distances and heights enabling size-ratio analyses of objects on the moon.

 A total of 12 cameras were used on the moon and left behind by the crews of the landing modules to save weight upon departure.

 During Apollo 17, currently the final manned mission to the moon, the astronauts captured spectacular panoramic photographs of the surreal lunar landscape.
 During this mission, the last of these 12 cameras was left behind on the dusty ground, with the lens pointed at the zenith.
 The reason?
 If an astronaut ever returns to the landing spot of this mission, analysis could be performed on the lens to measure the impact of cosmic solar radiation.